scholarslab/scholarslab.github.io/collections/_people/caroline-carter.md

 roles:
 - Praxis Fellow, 2022-2023
 ---
-Caroline Carter is a 2022-2023 Praxis Fellow.
+Caroline Carter was a 2022-2023 Praxis Fellow.